techidaily/site-games-able/source/_posts/breaking-down-backwards-compatibility-between-sony-consoles.md

 ## Can I Play PS4 Games on My PS5?

- If you have been wondering[if the PS5 is backward compatible](https://www.makeuseof.com/is-ps5-backward-compatible/) , the short answer is, yes.
+ If you have been wondering [if the PS5 is backward compatible](https://www.makeuseof.com/is-ps5-backward-compatible/) , the short answer is, yes.
 For the most part, you can play most of your old PS4 games on your PS5\.
 Some even offer free or discounted upgrades to the PS5 version to make your PS4 games better than they ever were before.

  There are, however, some PS4 games that will not work on the PS5\.
 The selection of non-playable games pales in comparison to the list of games that are cross-gen, however, so the likelihood of a PS4 game not working on your PS5 is slim.